-is HIGH prior to the internal transfer of new data to the DOR.
-The result of the A/D conversion is written to the DOR from the Most Significant Bit (MSB) to the Least Significant Bit (LSB) in the time defined by t_1 (see Figures 11 and 12).
-The DOUT/DRDY line then pulses LOW for the time defined by t2, and then pulses HIGH for the time defined by t3 to indicate that new data is available to be read.
-At this point, the function of the DOUT/DRDY pin changes to DOUT mode.
-Data is shifted out on the pin after t7.
-The device communicating with the ADS1251 can provide SCLKs to the ADS1251 after the time defined by t6.
-The normal mode of reading data from the ADS1251 is for the device reading the ADS1251 to latch the data on the rising edge of SCLK (because data is shifted out of the ADS1251 on the falling edge of SCLK).
+to the DOR from MSB to LSB in the time defined by t1 (see Figures 11 and 12).
+The DOUT/DRDY line then drives the line LOW for the time defined by t2, and then drives the line HIGH for the time defined by t3 to indicate that new data is available to be read.
+At this point, the function of the DOUT/ DRDY pin changes to DOUT mode, and data is shifted out on the pin after t7.
+If the MSB is high (because of a negative result) the DOUT/DRDY signal will stay HIGH after the end of time t3.
+The device communicating with the ADS1252 can provide SCLKs to the ADS1252 after the time defined by t6.
+The normal mode of reading data from the ADS1252 is for the device reading the ADS1252 to latch the data on the rising edge of SCLK (since data is shifted out of the ADS1252 on the falling edge of SCLK).
 In order to retrieve valid data, the entire DOR must be read before the DOUT/DRDY pin reverts back to DRDY mode.

-If SCLKs are not provided to the ADS1251 during the DOUT mode, the MSB of the DOR is present on the DOUT/ \overline{DRDY} line until the time defined by t4.
-If an incomplete read of the ADS1251 takes place while in DOUT mode (that is, less than 24 SCLKs were provided), the state of the last bit read is present on the DOUT/ \overline{DRDY} line until the time defined by t4.
-If more than 24 SCLKs are provided during DOUT mode, the DOUT/ \overline{DRDY} line stays LOW until the time defined by t4.
+If SCLKs are not provided to the ADS1252 during the DOUT mode, the MSB of the DOR is present on the DOUT/ \overline{DRDY} line until the beginning of the time defined by t_4 .
+If an incomplete read of the ADS1252 takes place in DOUT mode (that is, fewer than 24 SCLKs are provided), the state of the last bit read is present on the DOUT/ \overline{DRDY} line until the beginning of the time defined by t_4 .
+If more than 24 SCLKs are provided during DOUT mode, the DOUT/ \overline{DRDY} line stays LOW until the beginning of the time defined by t_4 .